Design System Modernization

 I led the strategic migration to Figma and championed the adoption of Material 3.
 I was responsible for the end-to-end creation of the component library, utilizing modern features like design tokens and variables to bridge the gap between design and engineering.

-Consistency: Replaced static legacy files with a dynamic Figma library, utilizing Variables and Auto-Layout to create a "living" design system.
+Modernization: Replaced static legacy files with a dynamic Figma library, utilizing Variables and Auto-Layout to create a "living" design system.

 Accessibility: Integrated Material 3 principles to ensure all components met WCAG 2.1 AA standards, specifically optimizing contrast and touch targets for complex data.